 While Member health status has no effect on eligibility for membership, there are limitations on the sharing of needs for some conditions that existed prior to a Member’s Effective Date.
 Needs that do not qualify for medical sharing may still be met in part or in whole through Special Needs Sharing Program.

-A dependent may participate under a combined membership with the Head of Household through the age of 26.
-On the month the child turns 27, the child would need his or her own Membership.
+A dependent may participate under a combined membership with the Head of Household through the age of 25.
+Once an unmarried child dependent turns 26, the child would need his or her own membership.
 A dependent who wishes to continue participating with Zion Health can by completing an enrollment.
 Children born into the membership, due to an eligible maternity need, can become a Member.
 Under a combined membership, the Head of Household is responsible to ensure that each individual participating under the combined membership meets and complies with the Principles of Membership and the Membership Guidelines.

 Children between 3 months and 18 years of age may qualify for membership without their parent’s mutual participation on a case-by-case basis as determined by Zion Health.
 In these cases, the child’s parent or guardian must complete and sign the membership application and any associated materials for the child, and is responsible to ensure that all application requirements, Membership Guidelines, and Principles of Membership are met.
 A legally adopted child may qualify as a dependent or contributor.